-PWR 2RL: The Rhetoric of the Natural and Beyond
+PWR 2RL: The Rhetoric of the Natural

 Journalist Michael Pollan once proclaimed that "the word 'natural' does not mean anything anymore."
 Yet this controversial word on food labels has generated billions in the food industry and continues to fuel debates around crucial and wide-ranging issues, such as dictated gender norms, vaccination, and drug-free childbirth.
 The ubiquity of this concept can be further seen in contemporary cultural productions like the film Ex Machina, which pushes us to question and imagine the boundaries of naturalness as they intersect with issues of race, sexuality, and class.
 In short, the so-called "natural" and its contingent narratives have produced queries into or struggles over rights, membership, and representation in various terrains.

 Harnessing these opportunities for investigation and reflection, this class will consider, through a rhetorical lens, how "natural" is understood and/or modified: how it interfaces with social norms and other notions like safety and authenticity, and how the varying rhetorical strategies and situations at hand animate different negotiations of power.
 Topics may range from literary (e.g. magic realism and the fantastic) to social (our growing proximity and intimacy with tech devices) to medical (homeopathy or bionic implants and prosthesis).